Nuestman/udrive-lms/docs/student-user-guide.md

 3. Use "Previous" and "Next" buttons to navigate
 4. Click "Submit Quiz" when finished
 5. Review your results and score
-6. If you passed, click "Mark as Complete" to update your progress
+6. If you passed, click "Mark as Complete" to update your progress (the button will switch to "Mark as Incomplete" if you need to undo it)

 #### Quiz Features
 - **Time Limits**: Some quizzes have time constraints
 - **Multiple Attempts**: You may retake quizzes (if allowed)
 - **Passing Scores**: You must meet the minimum score to pass
 - **Feedback**: Review correct answers and explanations
+- **Completion Toggle**: After passing, switch between `Mark as Complete` and `Mark as Incomplete` to control progress

 ## Progress Tracking